Unlocking Italy’s Coffee Culture: Tips and Insights

 Because drinking a coffee together is an experience that breaks down walls and creates the empathy necessary for personal or professional relationships, between two or more people.

 An Italian who goes to an acquaintance’s home, an office or a company, therefore expects him to be asked if he wants a coffee.
 Coffee is so deeply rooted in Italian culture that it happens very often that two people who want to meet to talk or get to know each other, they don’t “go out for a chat”, but “to go for a coffee”.

-In Italy, then, it is always coffee time: early in the morning, mid-morning, after lunch, in the afternoon, in the evening.
+In Italy, it is always coffee time: early in the morning, mid-morning, after lunch, in the afternoon, in the evening.
 You may not know what time it is, but no one will ever look bad at you if you offer a coffee.
-The only exception: just before the main meals, lunch and dinner.
-Usually, in fact, Italians prefer to consume coffee after a meal and not just before.
+The only exception: is just before the main meals, lunch, and dinner.
+Usually, Italians prefer to consume coffee after a meal and not just before.

 In Italy, coffee is served in ceramic or, in some cases, glass cups.
-There are paper cups for coffee vending machines found in offices, shops or stations, but they are only considered if there are no alternatives.
+Paper cups for coffee vending machines are found in offices, shops or stations, but they are only considered if there are no alternatives.
 Italians want coffee prepared and served in a workmanlike manner.

 Coffee after meals is consumed bitter, with added sugar or corrected with a teaspoon of spirits.
 When Italians order a coffee from the barman and do not specify, they expect a cup of espresso, which is a machine coffee and which fills about half a cup.
 Those who want a full cup must specify it, asking for “a long coffee”.
 However, the maximum dose of coffee is one cup, unlike the American one which has a less intense taste and is served in large glasses.